instayu/html-5-calander/Windows-8-JavaScript-Runtimes.md

-The following are the four different IE 10 runtime environments that are present in Window 8.
+The following are the four different IE 10 runtime environments that are present in Windows 8.

 ## IE Start Screen Mode (Formerly known as Metro)